 It’s a valuable pursuit: Every dollar spent on mitigation saves $4 or more on response and recovery, according to FEMA and the National Institute of Building Sciences.

 The Initiative will unite architects from 6 design studios to start, with a goal of networking up to 20 design studios.
 These studios will link professionals to each other, and representatives from federal agencies and NGOs, among others.
 They will collaborate to develop systemic solutions, educate communities, develop and share best practices, support strategic programs, and shape policy.

 The program will build upon each studio’s existing work and give them a platform to share model examples and research-based innovations that address representative issues throughout the U.S.

-There are currently three National Resilience Initiative (NRI) Studios – with more planned for Spring of 2016.
+There are currently six National Resilience Initiative (NRI) Studios.
 The current studios include: